pszponder/dotfiles_old_v2/README.md

 # cd into the chezmoi repo from anywhere
 chezmoi cd

-# Edit a file managed by chezmoi
+# Edit a file managed by chezmoi (alternatively, "chezmoi cd" and edit files in the chezmoi repo)
 chezmoi edit                # Open chezmoi source directory chezmoi edit $FILE          # Replace $FILE with abs path to dotfile path you wish to edit chezmoi edit --apply $FILE  # Apply changes when you quit the editor